Luigi: Enough to buy a new life.

 - Castle of Magic has an especially difficult system.
 Every time you take a hit in your standard form, you lose 20 diamonds, and can re-collect up to 10 of them.
 Take a hit with 0 diamonds, and you die.
 Take a hit in a powered-up form, and you lose the power-up.
 Take a hit with less than 20 diamonds, and you lose all of them (but can still re-collect up to 10, unless you have less than 10 to begin with.)
 Get 100 diamonds, though, and you get an extra life, but all your diamonds vanish.
 You do the math from there.

-- In later Commander Keen games the desired items change with each installment.
+- Commander Keen: In later games (namely after the episodic Vorticon trilogy), the desired items change with each installment, but collecting 100 always rewards Billy with an extra life.
 In episodes four, it is "life water" droplets.
 In five, it's a commercial drink called Vitalin.
 In episode six, it's odd little winged creatures called vivas.
 Fittingly, the Extra Life items are related to them in some way: A Lifewater Flask in episode four, a barrel full of Vitalin drink in five, and a Queen Viva in six.

 - Crash Bandicoot games use Wumpa fruit for extra lives.

-- Congo's Caper gives an extra life for every 100 small diamonds collected.
+- Joe & Mac: Congo's Caper gives an extra life for every 100 small diamonds collected.
 A large diamond is a 1-Up in itself.

 - In Fancy Pants Adventures, not only do Squiggles heal lost health, collecting 100 of them gets Fancy Pants Man an extra life.